-Physical Description of Site and Any Observed Environmental Impacts: please provide specific details about the site, such as: general site location description, waterway description (pond, stream, lake, riparian zone) vegetation (tree, shrub, grass, other), presence of dead/compromised fish or other aquatic fauna or any other notable impacts resulting from the chemical misapplication.
+Observed Environmental Impacts: please provide specific details about the site, such as: general site location description, waterway description (pond, stream, lake, riparian zone) vegetation (tree, shrub, grass, other), presence of dead/compromised fish or other aquatic fauna or any other notable impacts resulting from the chemical misapplication.
+This cell and the file upload function is provided to allow first responders or initial persons on the ground to record immediate effects.
+FS will also complete additional reporting terrestrial and aquatic site forms.